Thermal Fluctuation and Meson Melting: Holographic Approach

 We will also investigate the effect of the magnetic field on the mass and the thermal width.
-It will be seen that in a fixed temperature the mass of the quark decreases with the increase of the magnetic field and finally the zero mass gives a maximum limit for the magnetic field.
-The Dirac-Born-Infeld (DBI) action of the probe brane, which describes the dynamics of the brane, will find an imaginary term in the presence of the magnetic field, too, and the behavior of thermal width with mass is similar to the zero magnetic field case.
+The action of the probe brane, which describes the dynamics of the brane, will find an imaginary term in the presence of the magnetic field, too, and the behavior of thermal width with mass is similar to the zero magnetic field case.
 In the absence of the magnetic field the critical mass increases linearly with the increase in temperature while this dependence is not linear when the magnetic field is non-zero.
 In the presence of the magnetic field there is a critical temperature above it the critical mass exists and below it the critical mass is zero and therefore MEs are stable.
 It will be shown that in a constant temperature the magnetic field leads to the decrease of the critical mass.

 This paper has the following structure.
-In section 2 we discuss MEs in a general background with a magnetic field turned on.
+In section 2 we review MEs in a general background with a magnetic field turned on.
 Then we choose $AdS_5\times S^5$ background in order to be specific with the asymptotic behavior of the probe brane.
 In section 3 we study the effect of thermal fluctuations about the ME on the action of the brane to obtain an imaginary part.
-Section 4 is devoted to the thermal width acquired by quarkonium meson that is the holographical dual of the imaginary part of the brane action.
-How the magnetic field affects the mass of the brane and the thermal width is also discussed in this section.
+Section 4 is devoted to the thermal width acquired by quarkonium meson that is the holographic dual of the imaginary part of the brane action.
+How the magnetic field affects the thermal width is also discussed in this section.
 Finally, summary and results are presented in section 5.